Are you a parent who is struggling because you’ve just discovered your teen or young adult is using drugs or abusing alcohol?

 - Making excuses for your child’s drug use.

-- Funneling your child into one solution with no options.
+- Funneling your child into the one size fits all approach.

 - Not realizing that addiction can be a fatal disease.

-- Never taking the time to really gain a deeper understanding of why your child is using drugs.
+- Neglecting to fully understand why your child is using drugs.

 - Thinking, “not my kid.”